vibhanshu-mishra/samsara-hos-audit/README.md

 Not all drivers in a Samsara account are active at any given time.
 Fleets often have drivers on leave, between assignments, or no longer active but still in the system.
 Auditing all of them wastes time and creates noise.

-The script determines whether a driver is active by checking their HOS cycle data via a single bulk API call.
+The script determines whether a driver is active by analysing HOS cycle clock data rather than relying on driver lists or recent log activity.
+This approach automatically excludes inactive drivers while still including drivers who are currently resting but have an active cycle, significantly reducing false positives and unnecessary compliance reviews.
 Samsara auto-resets every driver's cycle clock daily, so a driver whose `cycleStartedAtTime` matches that day's common auto-reset timestamp has had no real activity and is skipped.
-Drivers with a distinct, real cycle start time — even if they're currently sitting on sleeper berth or off duty — are included in the audit.
+Drivers with a distinct, real cycle start time — even if they're currently sitting on a sleeper berth or off duty — are included in the audit.

 ---